MakeSchool-Tutorials/Ramp-Level-0/P02-Variables/content.md

 **in `sketch.js`**

 > [challenge]
-> Create a second creature and use creature colors that change based on mouse location
+> Create another creature and use creature colors that change based on mouse location
 >

 The creature does not need to move, but it's color should change dynamically as you move the mouse around the canvas.